SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
+- **Veterans Day** (November 11):
-- **Veterans Day**: Commemorates military veterans who have served in the United States Armed Forces.
+  - Observance of military veterans who have served in the United States Armed Forces.
-- **Observance**: Established as a federal holiday in 1954, initially named Armistice Day to mark the end of World War I.
+  - originally known as Armistice Day, which commemorated the end of World War I.
-- **Events**: Various parades, ceremonies, and educational events are held across the country to honor veterans, including memorial services and community gatherings.
+  - Celebrations include parades, ceremonies, and educational events.
-- **Discounts and Benefits**: Many businesses offer discounts to veterans and active duty
+  - Many stores offer discounts and promotions in honor of veterans.
+  - A federal holiday, meaning government offices and many schools are closed.
 ### Positive Qoute
 ------
-"Believe in yourself and all that you are! 🌟✨ You are capable of amazing things! 💪😄"
+"Every day is a new beginning! 🌅 Embrace the possibilities and let your dreams soar! 🚀✨"